 Unfortunately, due to the lockdown the Annual Parish Meeting that was to be held on 13th May has been postponed.
 It will be rescheduled as soon as possible.

-The next meeting of the parish council will be held on Wednesday 15th July at 8pm.
+The next meeting of the parish council will be held on Wednesday 19th August at 8pm.
 If government regulations allow, this will be held in the village hall with social distancing measures in place.
 If you wish to attend, please email the parish clerk as numbers may be limited.
 Otherwise, the meeting will be held via Zoom.
+If you are unable to attend please let the clerk know if there are comments or questions that you wish to be raised at the meeting.
+Thank you.
 For the meeting ID and other details email email@example.com - agenda

 News & Events